greeve/eportfolio/06_competency_d.md

 ## Evidence

-The following evidences from previous course work demonstrate the application of planning, management, marketing, and advocacy.
+The following evidence from previous course work demonstrate the application of planning, management, marketing, and advocacy.

 	0. A semester-long research project developing a strategic plan for a public library.
 	0. A discussion post about leadership and trust